reinthal/proxmox-demo/presenation/slides.md

 ![](./img/cpu-comparison.svg)

 ---
-# Limitations of Promox
+# Limitations of Proxmox

 - Not unlimited scalability
 - Multi-site failover not easy
 - Hardware/Resource Management
 - No OCI-Container management

 ---

 # Discussion